gyhou/millionsongs/Data-Pipeline-Airflow/README.md

 # Data Pipeline with Airflow

 ## Summary
-- Built a dynamic and reusable ETL pipeline through data quality checks
+- Built a dynamic and automated ETL pipeline with data quality checks
 - All the tasks have a dependency and DAG begins with a start_execution task and ends with a end_execution task.

 [Setup Airflow connection to AWS](README.md#Airflow-Connections-to-AWS)